Parish News: 25 August

 Ikos: Assembling, O ye faithful, with hymns let us all honour the spiritual athlete Laurence, who shone forth in the world like a steady beacon, as an initiate of ineffable mysteries; for by his supplications we are delivered from grievous transgressions.
 And having cleansed our hearts, let us glorify Christ Who glorifieth him who is mighty amid sufferings and who saith: Nothing can separate me from the love of Christ!

-Holy Martyr and Archdeacon Laurence, pray to God for us.
+Holy Archdeacon Laurence, pray to God for us.

-Holy Martyr and Archdeacon Laurence, pray to God for us.
+Holy Archdeacon Laurence, pray to God for us.

 Covered by the law of the life which is in Christ, O most blessed Laurence, thou didst not bow thy mind to those who imposed laws of death and corruption, but chanted: O supremely hymned Lord God of our fathers, blessed art Thou!